 Yin Yu Tang

-$6 (plus museum admission).
-Salem residents, museum members, and youth 16 and under FREE.
-Same-day timed tickets to Yin Yu Tang may be purchased at the admissions desk.
+FREE (plus museum admission).
+Tickets are required.
+Same-day timed tickets to Yin Yu Tang may be reserved at the admissions desk.

 Please note: Self-guided tours are limited to five visitors to allow for proper physical distancing.
 The second floor of the house is not open at this time.

 During the Qing Dynasty (1644-1911), a prosperous merchant surnamed Huang built a stately sixteen-bedroom house in China’s southeastern Huizhou region, calling his home Yin Yu Tang.

 Enter the Huang family ancestral home to gain a rare perspective on Chinese art, architecture, and culture

 The first floor bedrooms have intricately carved lattice windows that look out onto two fish pools in the central courtyard.
 These details tell as much about the aspirations, identity, and creative expression of the Huang family as they do about the architectural heritage of the region.